2009 Birmingham WTA Singles Results

 The 4-week chlorophyll court season begins this week at Birmingham, followed by Eastbourne and s'Hertengobosch next week, and then the Wimbledon fortnight.

 Birmingham is the tourney that may have the lowest total prize $ to # of players ratio of the WTA Tour.
-The 56 players in the main draw (and 24 more who lost in qualifying) are there to get some time in playing on grass to prepare for Wimbledon, more than for the $200,000 prize money.
-Next week at Eastbourne, the last week before Wimbledon, there will be about half as many players, and over 3 times as much prize money.
+The 56 players in the main draw (and 24 more who lost in qualifying) are there to get some time in playing on grass to prepare for Wimbledon, more than for the $220,000 prize money.
+Next week at Eastbourne, the last week before Wimbledon, there will be about half as many players, and almost 3 times as much prize money.

 See also: QuickShop: Sporting Goods - Martina Hingis - Anna Kournikova